tensorflowkorea/tensorflow-kr/g3doc/api_docs/python/functions_and_classes/shard2/tf.contrib.graph_editor.SubGraphView.md

 ##### Returns:

-  a new instance identical to the original one.
+  A new instance identical to the original one.

 - - -